Steps to Take to Get Approved for a Credit Card

 |Poor||551 to 649|

 |Excellent||750 and Up|

 The higher your score is, the more likely you are to get approved for a credit card.
-If you’re thinking about getting a rewards card, you usually have to have an average or excellent credit rating.
-If you’ve had problems paying on time in the past, it may be a good idea to wait.
-You want to have the best score possible, and you can do this by:
+If you’re thinking about getting a rewards card, you usually have to have an average to excellent credit rating.

 Step 2 – Lower Your Balances or Debts

 Once you know your credit rating, work on lowering your debt.
 This accounts for 30 percent of your credit rating.
 It is called your credit utilization ratio.
 They get this number by taking your balance amount and dividing it by your credit limits.
 For example, if you have a $10,000 credit limit, you should try to keep it below $3,000.
 This will help improve your credit rating.
 If you’re over 30 percent, take the time and work on paying down your balances.
 You can also pay off your balances more than once a month.
 This will keep your running balances lower each month.

 Your payment history accounts for 35 percent of your credit rating.
 If you want to improve your chances to get approved, start making each payment on time.
 Also, a good payment history will look good to your potential issuers.
 They want to see that you’ll make your payments if they give you a line of credit.
 Late or missed payments can drop your credit rating quickly.
 They will also make lenders more hesitant to work with you.
 Set up reminders if you’re prone to forgetting.
 Anything you can use to avoid late payments, do it.
 It’ll only benefit you and help to make your credit rating go up.

 Step 4 – Research Credit Cards